Senate (Belgium): History

 After the Belgian Revolution of 1830, the National Congress decided on the Belgian Constitution and the state structure.
 Belgium would become a unitary state.
 A bicameral Parliament was chosen over a unicameral one.
 The Senate was seen as a more conservative and elite body that served as a counterweight to the more progressive Chamber of representatives.
 Senators were directly elected, but only those who paid ground taxes were eligible.
 Only men who paid taxes were allowed to vote.
 There was also the possibility for the heir to the throne to become senator by right.

 In 1893 the principal of universal multiple voting right was introduced for men.
 This was combined with the principle of compulsory voting and the principle of proportional representation.
 For the Senate, candidates still needed to pay ground taxes, but the threshold was lowered.
 Moreover, a new category of provincial senators was introduced.

 After World War I, the single vote system - "one man, one vote" - was introduced.
 This principle of universal suffrage was only applicable to men, women had no right to vote.
 They however could be a candidate in elections.

 1921 saw a new reform for the Senate.
 The prerequisite of taxes was abolished and 4 categories of senators were created: directly elected senators, provincial senators, co-opted senators and senators by right.

 In 1936, Maria Baers and Odile Maréchal became the first women senators.
-After World War II, women finally received the same rights as men as far as voting was concerned.
+After World War II, women received the same rights as men as far as voting was concerned.

 The post-World War era saw a series of six Belgian state reforms from 1970 until 2014.
 In 1993, the competences of the Senate were redefined during the fourth State Reform.
 In 2014, during the sixth State Reform, the Senate transformed in the assembly it is today, with important reforms concerning composition and competences.